 The Phase I evaluation will give LEAA a sound basis for determining if intensive evaluation is warranted.
-If further evaluation is unnecessary, LEAA will have an adequate evaluation of the area at
+If further evaluation is unnecessary, LEAA will have an adequate evaluation of the area at a reasonable cost.

 An initial evaluation can be conducted without extensive data collection and analysis efforts by reviewing completed evaluations on projects of the type being studied and by conducting a limited number of site visits.
-While available data may not permit a precise evaluation, it will generally support assessment of the potential which can be placed in existing project cost and effectiveness inforthe cost of obtaining further precision or certainty would not be
+While available data may not permit a precise evaluation, it will generally support assessment of the potential effect of a type of project and permit an estimate of the confidence which can be placed in existing project cost and effectiveness information.
+Such information is often adequate for decision makers, and the cost of obtaining further precision or certainty would not be justified.